Are you an adviser? Go to Unbiased Pro

 • Are you planning for a specific goal?
 Whether you’re looking to save for a mortgage or plan your retirement, deciding on a fixed goal can help you focus your efforts.

 • How much risk are you willing to take on?
-When making investments, you must determine how much risk you are willing to take to pursue your goals.
+When investing, you must determine how much risk you will take to pursue your goals.

 • Are you looking for advice or information?
 Some advisers will offer you both – but not all.
 Make sure to ask any prospective adviser about the different ways that they can help.

 • Are you looking for one-off advice or ongoing support?
-Many financial advisers work with clients over a long period of time – however, this can be a more expensive option.
+Many financial advisers work with clients over a long period – however, this can be a more expensive option.

 What can I do if you’re unhappy with the advice?